glouppe/info8006-introduction-to-ai/projects/project1/README.md

 Questions implying the inclusion of **plots** (3.a, 4.a) in the report will be evaluated considering the following criteria:

- - Presence : your resulting grade will be half the ratio between the provided and expected number of relevant bars.
+ - Presence: your resulting grade will be half the ratio between the provided and expected number of relevant bars.
  - Readability: Each bar that is not clearly readable/identifiable will be considered as not provided.
  - Scale: All the bars on each plot that is not correctly scaled will be considered as not provided.